 Have you ever slathered on sunscreen before going outside, and still developed a nasty sunburn—even on a relatively cloudy day?
 It might have been because you had taken a medication that can contribute to an increase in sun sensitivity.

 Now that the summer months are upon us, it’s inevitable that we’ll be spending far more time outdoors.
 And if you take any sort of medication, it’s imperative that you do your research to ensure you’re not leaving your skin vulnerable.

-But the spectrum of what medications could cause you to burn ranges from over-the-counter painkillers like Aleve, Advil, and Motrin (NSAIDs, specifically) to antidepressants, diuretics, and diabetes and high blood pressure medicines.
-(You can find a full list of drugs that have adverse side effects when in the sun here.)
+The spectrum of medications that could lead to a burn ranges from over-the-counter painkillers like Aleve, Advil, and Motrin (NSAIDs, specifically) to antidepressants, diuretics, and diabetes and high blood pressure medicines.

 “There are a lot of commonly prescribed drugs that a large number of the population are on, and they’re not always talked about for their sun sensitivity,” Dr. Prouty says.
 “Like medications used for cholesterol, such as Lipitor and Crestor, and even [prescribed] pain medications like oxycodone.”